Online Learning with Set-Valued Feedback: Abstract

 \section{Abstract}

-In many learning settings, like multilabel ranking with relevance score feedback, the ground truth may not be a single label but rather a \textit{set} of correct labels.
-Motivated by these problems, we study a variant of online multiclass classification where the learner predicts a single label but receives a set of labels as feedback.
-The learner suffers a loss if its prediction is not contained in the revealed set.
-Given a hypothesis class $\mathcal{H} \subseteq \mathcal{Y}^{\mathcal{X}}$, the goal of the learner is to output predictions such that its regret, the difference between its cumulative loss and the loss of the best-fixed hypothesis in hindsight, is small.
-The class $\mathcal{H}$ is said to be online learnable if there exists an online learning algorithm whose regret is sublinear in the time horizon.

-In this work, we are interested in characterizing online learnability and quantifying the minimax regret under set-valued feedback.
-We show that unlike online multiclass learning with single-label feedback, deterministic and randomized online learnability are \textit{not equivalent} in the realizable setting under set-valued feedback.
-In addition, we show that deterministic and randomized realizable learnability are equivalent if the Helly number of the collection of sets that can be revealed as feedback is finite.
-In light of this separation, we give two new combinatorial dimensions, named the Set Littlestone and Measure Shattering dimension, whose finiteness characterizes deterministic and randomized realizable learnability respectively.
-Additionally, these dimensions lower- and upper bound the deterministic and randomized minimax regret in the realizable setting.
-Going beyond the realizable setting, we prove that the Measure shattering dimension continues to characterize learnability and quantify minimax regret in the agnostic setting.
+We study a variant of online multiclass classification where the learner predicts a single label but receives a \textit{set of labels} as feedback.
+In this model, the learner is penalized for not outputting a label contained in the revealed set.
+We show that unlike online multiclass learning with single-label feedback, deterministic and randomized online learnability are \textit{not equivalent} even in the realizable setting with set-valued feedback.
+Accordingly, we give two new combinatorial dimensions, named the Set Littlestone and Measure Shattering dimension, that tightly characterize deterministic and randomized online learnability respectively in the realizable setting.
+In addition, we show that the Measure Shattering dimension characterizes online learnability in the agnostic setting and tightly quantifies the minimax regret.
 Finally, we use our results to establish bounds on the minimax regret for three practical learning settings: online multilabel ranking, online multilabel classification, and real-valued prediction with interval-valued response.